-(2) If the law that moved support of the MBTA to a non-budgeted expenditure and transferred a dedicated portion of the Commonwealth's sales tax to the MBTA had been in effect in fiscal 1999 and fiscal 2000, transfers of sales tax revenue to the MBTA would have been \$499.1 million and \$561.9 million, respectively.
+(2) If the law that moved support of the MBTA to a non-budgeted expenditure and transferred a dedicated portion of the Commonwealth's sales tax to the MBTA had been in effect in fiscal 2000, transfer of sales tax revenue to the MBTA would have been \$561.9 million.
 See the September Information Statement under the heading "DISCUSSION AND ANALYSIS OF FINANCIAL CONDITIONS AND RESULTS OF OPERATIONS - Massachusetts Bay Transportation Authority - Financial Restructuring."